davidpagnon/Sports2D/README.md

   ```cmd
   sports2d --flip_left_right true # Default
   ```
-- Correct segment angles according to the estimated camera tild angle.\
+- Correct segment angles according to the estimated camera tilt angle.\
   **N.B.:** *The camera tilt angle is automatically estimated.
 Set to false if it is actually the floor which is tilted rather than the camera.*
   ```cmd
   sports2d --correct_segment_angles_with_floor_angle true # Default